Dynatrace/dynatrace-configuration-as-code/CONTRIBUTING.md

 ### Integration Tests

 In addition to unit tests, the module contains integration tests that upload configuration to two test environments.
-Those are tagged `integration` and will be run for any pull request opened for Monitoring as Code.
+Those are tagged `integration` and will be run for any pull request opened for observability as Code.

 To run the integration tests, you will need at least one Dynatrace environment - the tests run against two configurable environments.